kuiperzone/Yaal/README.md

 # yaal - An RFC 5424 Logger for .NET #

-**Yaal** is *yet another application logger* for dotnet.
+**Yaal** is *yet another application logger* for .NET.
 On Linux, it writes to syslog in [RFC 5424](https://www.rfc-editor.org/rfc/rfc5424) format by default and, on Windows, to EventLog.
 It supports other sinks and formats, including a file logger with rotation and auto-removal.

 **[NUGET PACKAGE TBD]()**

-Note.
-Yaal is licensed under GPLv3.
+Yaal is licensed under It is licensed as **GPL-3.0-or-later**.
 It has been tested on Linux and Windows, but not on other platforms.

 ## Features ##
 Features include: